chocolatey/choco-wiki/Moderation.md

 #### Requirements
 Requirements represent the minimum quality of a package that is acceptable.
 When a package version has failed requirements, the package version requires fixing and/or response by the maintainer.
 Provided a Requirement has flagged correctly, it ***must*** be fixed before the package version can be approved.
 The exact same version should be uploaded during moderation review.

-* ProjectUrl - It's required for the community feed
+* ProjectUrl - it's required for the community feed
+* The authors field (software author/vendor) is not being used for the maintainers field (exception: when the maintainer is also the author)
+* The copyright is used appropriately.
+Look at anything you can find that states the copyright.
+* If there is a license available, it **must** be included in the licenseUrl.
 * Is the title appropriate?
 * At least something written in the description.
 It should be sufficient to explain the software.
 * The description should explicitly mention if this package installs trial software or software that needs a license present, or both.
-* The authors field (software author) is not being used for the maintainers field (exception: when the maintainer is also the author)
 * The tags field is not being abused - note this doesn't mean they are missing tags you believe they should have (that is a guideline).
 * Tags do not include "chocolatey" (with the exception of the chocolatey packages)
 * Look over the package files